sethi-rasna/Wine_Os/README.md

 Some of the disadvantages include:
   - It has a slow speed.
   - It does not offer many features for the Windows operating system.
 Windows users can still download TenserFlow via the anaconda prompt or pip install but they are still limited by it's usability.
-  - It is inconsistent in that it contains homonyms as names of it's content which makes it difficult for a user to remember and use.
+  - It is inconsistent in that it contains homonyms as names of its content which makes it difficult for a user to remember and use.

 Healthiness is determined by sulfate levels while quality via acidity and alcohol content.
 The plan for our machine learning model uses TensorFlow to implement input variables from red and white wine data.
 This model is conducted as a supervised Machine Learning model because we want to accept or reject the hypothesis that red wine is healthier and tastier because of higher levels of "quality" and "healthiness".